Brief Description of the Software

 Version 2.0 provides the following new features:

 - Two additional palpebral fissure length (PFL) normal growth charts are included: Canadian and Scandinavian.
 These new charts are considered more accurate growth charts for Caucasian PFLs than the Hall (1989) Caucasian PFL charts.
-Click here for more details on which PFL growth charts to use.
-Version 2.0 continues to provide the Hall Caucasian PFL growth charts and the Iosub African American PFL growth charts.
+Click here for more details on which PFL growth charts to use for Caucasians.
+Version 2 continues to provide the Hall Caucasian PFL growth charts for comparative purposes.
+Iosub's African American PFL growth charts should be used for African Americans.

 - Version 1.0 required all photo analysis data to be stored in a single database named data.fas.
 This database could only be stored in the software's data directory.
 Version 2.0 allows the User to assign any name to the database file and place it anywhere on their hard drive or server.